JPLogistics/JPLogistics_C152/README.md

 - VOR Needle Animation smoothed!

 ### Known Issue
-- Translations are incorrect for some Tooltips, this is mainly because I only speak English!
+- Translations may be incorrect for some Tooltips, this is mainly because I only speak English!
   - If you are able to assist in the translations, please feel free to help us!

 ### V0.8.3